rocket565/LSTM_CHATGLM_NLP_Dialog-System/README.md

 - Retrieval quality depends on the quality and coverage of the paired question/context data.
 - The complete knowledge base is encoded in memory at startup; very large collections may require batching or an approximate nearest-neighbor index.
 - The generator is prompted to answer only from the retrieved material, but generated text should still be reviewed for factuality.
 - No license file is currently included.
-Add a license before redistributing the project or its model/data assets.